Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Cross approximation

 \subsection{Tuned to symmetric positive semi-definite matrices}

-However, a linear complexity can also be achieved without sacrificing accuracy in approximating symmetric positive semi-definite (SPSD) matrices.
-This is due to the fact that a SPSD matrix always have a maximum in modulus in the diagonal, and that the remainder matrix $\vek R$ can be kept SPSD during the CA iterations, as justified below. \begin{lemma} If matrix $\vek M$ is SPSD, then \begin{enumerate}[(i)] \item its diagonal entries are non-negative. \item its diagonal entries include a global maximum in modulus. \end{enumerate} \end{lemma}
+A linear complexity can also be achieved without sacrificing accuracy if $\mat M$ is a symmetric positive semi-definite (SPSD) matrix.
+This is due to the fact that a SPSD matrix always have a maximum in modulus in the diagonal, and that the remainder matrix $\mat R$ can be kept SPSD during the CA process.
+We start from some well known facts as stated in the following two lemmas. \begin{lemma} \cite[p.147]{Golub1996} If the matrix $\mat M$ is SPSD, then \begin{enumerate}[(i)] \item its diagonal entries are non-negative. \item the global maximum in modulus is on the diagonal. \end{enumerate} \end{lemma} \begin{lemma} \cite[Theorem 7.2.5]{Horn2012} \cite[p.40]{murota2003} If all principal minors of a symmetric matrix are nonnegative (positive semi-definite), the matrix is positive semi-definite. \end{lemma} And we prove the positive semi-definiteness of the remainder matrix $\mat R$ as follows. \begin{proposition} In approximating a SPSD matrix $\mat M$, if CA chooses the pivot in the diagonal, the remainder matrix remains SPSD. \end{proposition}